mehtajaghvi/usb-development-board/getting_started.rst

  Pin 3 (P3) has a 1.5 kΩ pull-up resistor attached to it which is required for when P3 and P4 are used for USB communication (including programming).
 Your design may need to take into  account that you'd have to overpower this to pull this pin low.
  The Digispark does not have a hardware serial port nor a hardware serial to USB converter.
 An example library (DigiUSB) is provided, as well as some example code and a serial monitor     like program, but communication with the computer will not always be plug and play, especially when other libraries are involved.

 * At what clock speed Digispark works?

  16.5mhz is a better clock speed closer to 16.0mhz which is more useful with existing arduino libraries.
 It must be using the high speed PLL at 16MHz and not the internal RC    oscillator and the safe voltage is 3.8V or more for this speed.

 * What if my code is more than 6 K?

+ If you are uploading your sketch using Digispark integrated Arduino IDE ,If you compile the code you will get an idea of how much memory does your code need.So before uploading its a good habit to first compile your code.In case it's more than 6kb it's likely to overwrite your bootloader.In which case you have to rewrite the bootloader using ISP programmer.
+But you can reupload the bootloader only if your reset pin is disabled as I/O.

 * How bootloader works ?